Discipline Stack

 Mill Rates and Ad Valorem Commercial Property Taxation

-How commercial property taxes are calculated: mill rates, assessed values, equalization ratios, and the mechanics of ad valorem taxation at the municipal level.
+How commercial property taxes are calculated: mill rates, assessed values, equalization ratios, and the mechanics of ad valorem taxation at the municipal.

 Appraisal Reconciliation: Combining Three Approaches